ultimape/garden/weeds/write-drafts/longform/probiotics/kefir-is-good.md

 ## Shop around!

-The cheapeast way to get kefir is to make your own using a local brand of milk.
+The cheapest way to get kefir is to make your own using a local brand of milk.
 But if you do end up buying it, be sure to shop around.
 I've seen prices as low as $2.50 and as high as $8.00.
 Generally in the area where I live (Vermont), I aim to spend less than $4 a bottle.

 ## Combine with Other Gut-Friendly Foods

 Pairing kefir with other probiotic-rich foods as part of other meals, such as yogurt, sauerkraut, or kimchi, can further support the growth of beneficial bacteria in your gut and enhance its overall health benefits.
 We tend to take kefir in the morning with breakfast, and then incorporate other fermented foods later in the day.

-Syncing it up with our circadian rythyms seemed to make the largest impact for us, but you'll have to experimenting to find what is right for you.
+Syncing it up with our circadian rhythms seemed to make the largest impact for us, but you'll have to experimenting to find what is right for you.

 ## Overcoming the Sour Taste

 The lactic acid produced by the beneficial bacteria during kefir's fermentation process can give it a tangy, sour taste that may be off-putting for some individuals.
 Plain, whole-fat kefir is what I consider the ideal choice, as it allows you to fully experience the natural flavors and benefits of the fermented milk.
 However, not everyone may find this palatable, especially at first.

 Fortunately, there are ways to make kefir more enjoyable.
-Lifeway Kefir, a popular brand, offers an array of flavors that can help mask the tanginess.
+Lifeway Kefir, a popular brand, offers an array of flavors that can help mask the tangyness.
 I found that Lifeway's chocolate kefir is wonderful, while my girlfriend prefers the blueberry variety.
 By finding a flavor you enjoy or masking the taste with other ingredients, you can overcome the initial hurdle of kefir's sourness and start reaping its numerous health benefits.
 If you really can't handle the plain one, the small amount of sugar in the flavored variety is unimportant.

 Another trick is to mix kefir with other beverages or foods.
 Adding a splash of cranberry juice, for example, can help balance out the sour taste while still providing the benefits of kefir's probiotics and nutrients.
 Something that I've had a lot of luck with is to soak uncooked oatmeal in kefir overnight in the fridge.
 The kefir seems to soften up and breakdown the oatmeal and give it an interesting texture.
 If you're adventurous you can even do this with Muesli.
 Experimenting with different flavor combinations can be a fun and rewarding way to make kefir a part of your daily diet.